dutemb/UtembayevaDameli_TaskManagementApp_June4th2026/README.md

 ### How did you handle API errors?

-In a centralized way for not.
+In a centralized way for handling the api errors.
 I have helpers that would just handle each error the same way.
 Handling 402/400 errors currently
 This definitely would be improved had I more time

 ### What tests would you write with more time?